-The staff at the Kentwood Water Department perform many functions necessary to keep the water quality at the high standards we have come to expect.
-One of the tasks performed twice a week is collecting water samples from key locations within the city and having them tested to ensure the water provided continues to be safe and healthy.
+The staff at the Kentwood Utilities Department perform many functions necessary to keep the water quality at the high standards we have come to expect.
+One of the tasks performed twice per week is collecting water samples from key locations within the city and having them tested to ensure the water provided continues to be safe and healthy.
 In addition, there are over 10,000 tests performed annually at the water treatment plant.
-For more information about contaminants and potential health effects call the EPA's Safe Drinking Water Hotline: (800) 426-4791.
 Drinking water, including bottled water, may reasonably be expected to contain at least small amounts of some contaminants.
 The presence of contaminants does not necessarily indicate that water poses a health risk.
-More information about contaminants and potential health effects can be obtained by calling the United States environmental protection agency's safe drinking water hotline (800-426-4791).
+More information about contaminants and potential health effects can be obtained by calling the United States Environmental Protection Agency's Safe Drinking Water Hotline (800-426-4791).